armin-datasci/bachelor-project/README.md

 ## 5. Results and Evaluation

+### Evaluation Metrics and Loss Interpretation

+The models are trained and evaluated using loss functions and metrics that are standard for binary semantic segmentation tasks in medical imaging.
+For the baseline model, Binary Cross-Entropy (BCE) loss is employed, while the improved model uses a composite loss defined as the sum of Binary Cross-Entropy and Dice Loss.
+This combined formulation balances pixel-wise classification accuracy with region-level overlap, which is particularly important in the presence of class imbalance between lesion and background pixels.

+During evaluation, the primary reported metrics are Mean Intersection over Union (Mean IoU) and the Dice coefficient.
+Mean IoU measures the overlap between predicted and ground truth masks relative to their union, while the Dice coefficient emphasizes agreement on the segmented lesion region.
+These metrics provide complementary perspectives on segmentation quality and are more informative than accuracy alone for pixel-wise prediction tasks.

+It is important to note that the observed loss values are relatively low and the accuracy values relatively high due to the strong class imbalance inherent in ultrasound segmentation, where background pixels dominate the images.
+In such settings, accuracy can be inflated by correct background classification and should therefore not be interpreted as a standalone indicator of segmentation performance.
+For this reason, overlap-based metrics such as Dice score and IoU are emphasized throughout this project.

 The performance of the baseline and improved models is evaluated using standard segmentation metrics.

 | Metric     | Baseline U-Net | Improved U-Net |